 All you'll need to strip the chair is the Wagner heat gun of choice and a paint scraper.
 Set up a work area, with a drop cloth below to collect the paint scrapings.
 Optional: take the chairs apart for easier access to the parts and easier stripping.

-Turn the Studio Dual Temp heat gun to high setting.
-Pass over the surface of the painted wood in an even pattern at a distance of 2 to 3 inches.
-We recommend working in one area of the piece.
+Place the Studio Dual Temp heat gun to high setting and pass over the surface of the painted wood in an even pattern at a distance of 2 to 3 inches.
+When the paint starts to bubble, simply scrape paint using the scraper.
+Wipe paint away with a rag and continue heating and scraping until all the paint is remove.
+We recommend working in one area of the piece at a time.

+Let hot paint residue cool on surface before sanding so the paint doesn't get gummy.
+If you have a gummy surface, wipe the wood with denatured alcohol and a rag.
 Once paint has been removed, clean the scraped wood with medium grit sandpaper and steel wool until the surface is free of any remaining paint and is the finish you are looking for.